-Once your child has been away at college for a month or so, you will probably begin experiencing mixed emotions related to the empty nest syndrome.
+As you send your child off to start his freshman year of college, you will probably begin experiencing mixed emotions related to the empty nest syndrome.
 On one hand, you are excited that your child is experiencing new activities and becoming more independent.
-On the other hand, you're sad because you miss having him or her around on an everyday basis.
+On the other hand, you're sad because you miss having him around on an everyday basis.
 These mixed emotions are very common for parents to experience, especially if this is the first child you have sent off to college.
 To overcome the empty nest syndrome, take the following tips into consideration:

 Try a new hobby.
 Use the extra time that you used to spend taking your child to football practice or to school plays to learn a new hobby.
 Have you always been interested in learning how to fly a plane?
 Start taking lessons.
 Do you enjoy watching sports but have never had the time to actually play?
 Join a community team or play your favorite sport with your friends.
 Using the extra time that you now have to do something you enjoy will help take your mind off missing your child.